 The most standard of information must also be shown on the cars in all 50 states.
 USDOT numbered decals on the side door must be put on or behind the cab doors, posted showing the truck driver’s license number, telephone, cellular phone, home base, and trucking details.
 Truck decals are not new, but since they are useful and resourceful, there is a good chance that they will continue to be used well into the future.

-For more information regarding graphic decals formatted for trucks, visit here.
+For wholesale custom printing of decals formatted for trucks, visit here.